 Thank you to our Young Professionals for attending the Health Summit.
 We look forward to next years at the beautiful Mackerel Islands.

 Meet a local health professional

-Tell us, where are you from and how did you get to be a health professional in the Pilbara?
+Tell us, where are you from and how did you get to be a Physiotherapist in the Pilbara region?

 What do you love about the Pilbara?

-Did you always want to be a health professional?
+Did you always want to be a Physiotherapist?
+Why?

 When you aren’t working, where will we find you?